ZeeshanAhmed92/Document_Analyzer_Streamlit_App/output.md

 REDUCATE-_

 **Image Description:**
-The image shows the word "REDUCATE_" with the first two letters "R" and "E" in green color, while the rest of the letters "DUCATE_" are in dark blue or black on a black background.
+The image shows the word "REDUCATE_" in uppercase letters on a black background.
+The letter "R" is in green, while the rest of the letters ("EDUCATE_") are in dark blue or black.
+The underscore at the end suggests an incomplete word or a prompt for continuation.
 ```
 ![Image 2](page1_img2.jpeg)